GBH parent guide- Prep to Year 2

 Two of the key tools that are used at Scopus are the Parent Lounge and the Scopus App.

-Almost all daily information and notices, as well as newsletters are delivered via the Scopus App.
-As all information is distributed via the Scopus App please take the time to read carefully to ensure that you subscribe to all relevant groups once you know your child's class placement.
+Almost all daily information and notices, as well as weekly campus newsletters are delivered via the Scopus App.
+As all information is distributed via the Scopus App please take the time to read carefully to ensure that you subscribe to all relevant groups.
+NB: You can only set up your subscriptions once your child receives their class placement (primary) or timetable (secondary) as the code for each class is required.

 To access the installation guide click here.